JoFF Rae: Background

 With a background in the 1980s and 1990s as a stagehand and sound engineer touring with bands in New Zealand, Australia and Europe, JoFF Rae worked with several artists and promoters on large scale productions while developing an interest and skill in New Media and design.
 During the 1990s his role was redefined to Production Manager and Line Producer; later still to Event Director and New Media developer; he commuted from Wellington, New Zealand to Melbourne and Sydney for various works in UK, Europe, US and Australia.

-In 2001 JoFF Rae (under the nick RuBbErDuCk) worked with teenage hackers from Australia and Canada on IRC network AustNet to demonstrate media streaming and broadband for Southern Cross Cable with an installation SXPress Cafe at Internet World, NOW2001 & CeBIT as 2Xstreams PTY contracted to Jack Morton Worldwide.
-An award-winning project the exhibition was a practical and unique demonstration of streaming media on demand (several years prior to YouTube and Vimeo).
+In 2001, JoFF Rae (under the nickname RuBbErDuCk), worked with teenage hackers from Australia and Canada on IRC network AustNet to demonstrate media streaming and broadband.
+They presented for Southern Cross Cable with an installation SXPress Cafe, at Internet World, NOW2001, and CeBIT as 2Xstreams PTY contracted to Jack Morton Worldwide.
+An award-winning project, the exhibition was a unique demonstration of streaming media on demand (several years prior to YouTube and Vimeo).

 Later, in 2004 he established AgentC Guerrilla Media as an urban arts collective to develop artistic productions and urban arts projects; the entity was responsible for recordings with Emma Paki; youth and community event concepts; the formation of !@M3 Sk8 (Lame Skate & BMX Jam incorporated); and funded and produced nationwide tours by New Zealand band Rhombus in 2008 and Salmonella Dub in 2009.

 Moving back to Wellington in 2013 he reopened the venue The James Cabaret with a friend Jon 'Jammo' Jameson hosting several domestic and international bands and shows.
 The venue was the "home of music" for the New Zealand International Arts Festival.

 Art, production and concept development

-JoFF Rae has developed unique templates and concept models for IP management, contracting and producing events.

-His work with shared profit and the Nash Equilibrium in contracting production and performance is unique and has been utilised in several successful event contracts.
+JoFF Rae has developed templates and concept models for IP management, contracting and producing events.
+His work with shared profit and the Nash Equilibrium in contracting production and performance has been utilised in several successful event contracts.

 He has produced idiosyncratic staging and visual production and content systems for works with the contemporary bands Salmonella Dub, Rhombus and fine artist Michel Tuffery MNZM, Mau Arts Forum, AWME (Australasian World Music Expo) & various commercial and private installations.
 Commercial broadcast concepts included design and management of TV3 celebrity boxing live broadcast 'Fight For Life' in 2001 – breaking records for live broadcast viewers in New Zealand.